 “I accept your conditions.”
 The Enemy Hurricane spat two human bodies from its slobbery maw.
 “Inspect them at your leisure.”

 “Those are forgeries,” said ZAP’s bird-pilot.
-“Our allied Hurricane taught the enemy this trick.”
+“Our allied Hurricane taught the enemy this trick when it let them bicker over a false copy of my body.”

 Lucille flipped switches to disengage Zephyr-Alpha-Blue from the Galaxy Zephyr.
 When she stomped her pedals, ZAB refused to budge.
 “This is an obvious trap,” said ZAB.